develprr/metamatic-blog/_posts/2018-12-11-url-based-application-states-with-metamatic-connect-event.markdown

 # What About State Connectors

-The examples above described a use case of connecting a Metamatic component to an entire store.
+The examples above described a use case of connecting a component to an entire store.
 Connecting a component to an entire store fits well when the contents of the store are quite similar to the data actually needed by the component.
-However, connecting a Metamatic component to an entire store will cause the component to refresh every time the store is updated.
+However, connecting a component to an entire store will cause the component to refresh every time the store is updated.
 If the state inside the store that was updated is something actually not used by the connected component then the store update event will cause an unnecessary refresh of the component.
 This, while usually not a critical problem, might potentially cause performance issues if there's a lot of data and if it's updated often.

-Also you may want to keep your code logical and when you connect your component to a Metamatic state you may not want the component to receive states that are actually not needed by the component at all.
+Also you may want to keep your code logical and when you connect your component to a state you may not want the component to receive states that are actually not needed by the component at all.

 Therefore Metamatic also offers a possibility to connect to a nested state inside a store with **connectToState** function and to multiple states